CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Additional Experiments and Methodology Details

 We track three quantities: 1) if a high signal has been observed (\texttt{first\_seen}), 2) the count of consecutive high signals ($c_{\text{consec}}$), and 3) the number of low-signal steps since the last high signal ($c_{\text{gap}}$).
 A condition is confirmed if either:

 that is, two consecutive high signals, or a high signal that recurs after at least two low-signal steps.
 This filters isolated spurious predictions while remaining responsive to genuine transitions.

+\textbf{OpenVLA-OFT-Diff Baseline.} We finetune the OpenVLA-OFT-Diff baseline ourselves, since the original OpenVLA-OFT~\cite{kim2025fine} reports its diffusion variant only in a single-camera configuration without wrist images or proprioceptive state.
+We train a single monolithic policy across all LIBERO task suites, with a third-person camera image, a wrist camera image, and proprioceptive state as inputs, and with FiLM deactivated.
+The baseline uses the standard 7-dimensional action space and otherwise shares the training hyperparameters in Table~\ref{tab:hyperparameters_training}, without the stop and progress dimensions or last-action oversampling used by our method.

-\textbf{Training Hyperparameters.} Hyperparameters for finetuning on VLA backbone of OpenVLA~\cite{kim2025fine} with a diffusion-based action expert on LIBERO are listed in Table.~\ref{tab:hyperparameters_training}.
+\textbf{Training Hyperparameters.} Hyperparameters for finetuning the OpenVLA-OFT~\cite{kim2025fine} backbone with a diffusion-based action head (OpenVLA-OFT-Diff) on LIBERO are listed in Table~\ref{tab:hyperparameters_training}.
 For faster convergence, we decay the learning rate from 5e-4 to 5e-5 after 335K gradient steps.
+For the $\pi_{0.5}$~\cite{pi0_5_pi} backbone, we perform full finetuning initialized from the publicly released $\pi_{0.5}$-LIBERO checkpoint.
+Parameters are listed in Table~\ref{tab:hyperparameters_training_pi05}

+\textbf{Runtime Analysis of Test-Time Scaling.} We analyze the contribution of each component in CycleVLA to inference-time overhead under test-time scaling with the OpenVLA-OFT-Diff backbone.
+For each task episode, we record the runtime of: 1) VLM failure prediction and planning (OpenAI API call, Tier-5 user), 2) VLA action inference and robot execution, 3) action sampling after backtracking, 4) MBR pairwise distance computation, and 5) backtracking execution.
+We compare runtime on NVIDIA A10 and A100 GPUs.
+From Table~\ref{tab:runtime}, standard action rollout remains the dominant bottleneck, while test-time scaling in CycleVLA adds only moderate overhead.
+With stronger GPUs, the relative proportion of VLM API latency increases, as action inference becomes faster.
+We consider this overhead acceptable, as test-time scaling methods in LLMs typically incur linear or near-linear runtime increases with the number of samples~\cite{snell_scale_llm, SunHZYQYWBZ24}.

+We further note that the seemingly long end-to-end runtime is not primarily caused by CycleVLA itself.
+The dominant action rollout cost reflects the inference of the large-scale VLA backbone and the physical execution of the task, and is incurred by any policy regardless of failure correction.
+The components introduced by CycleVLA (VLM queries, action sampling, MBR computation, and backtracking) add only $\sim$30\% overhead on top of this baseline cost, with MBR selection itself being negligible ({<}0.1\%).
+CycleVLA's test-time scaling is thus efficient relative to the execution it corrects.

-\textbf{Inference Hyperparameters.} The VLM-based failure predictor is queried when subtask progress reaches $\tau_p = 0.9$.
+\textbf{Inference Hyperparameters.} The VLM failure predictor is queried when subtask progress reaches $\tau_p = 0.9$.
 Each subtask allows up to $R=3$ retries before forcing completion.
 We sample $N=8$ hypotheses for MBR decoding with $L_2$ distance.

 \textbf{More Qualitative Results.} We show more qualitative examples in Fig.~\ref{fig:more_demo}.